turtlemarine/flurbo/README.md

 # Mission

-Everyone want's extend life of **"Rick and Morty"** show for as long as possible and everyone want's see as much as possible seasons of it, as sooner as possible!
+Everyone wants to extend the life of **Rick and Morty** for as long as possible, and everyone wants to see new seasons as soon as possible!
 We have a plan.
-The first step we take on ourselves, we created Flurbo currency and we will send a donation of **1,000,000,000 FLB** to **Dan Harmon** and **Justin Roiland**.
+The first step that we have taken upon ourselves is to create the **Flurbo** currency and send a **1,000,000,000 FLB** donation to **Dan Harmon** and **Justin Roiland**.
 The second and most important step is entirely up to you.
-You ask how can you help?
-Just become a part of the Flurbo community and help it's grow!
+"How can I help?" you ask?
+Just become a part of the **Flurbo community** and help it grow!
 Let's make Flurbo great!
-Rikki-Tikki-Tavi, Bitch!
+Rikki-tikki-tavi, bitch!
 Remember, it's all up to you and that's the waaaayyy the news goes!
 AIDS!

 # How to start use Flurbo?